 Performance level descriptors are available for SOL tests in reading, history and social science, mathematics and science.
 These descriptors convey the knowledge and skills associated with each performance (achievement) level.

-The achievement levels for grades 3-8 reading and mathematics are: Pass/Advanced, Pass/Proficient, Fail/Basic and Fail/Below Basic.
+The achievement levels for grades 3-8 reading and mathematics tests are: Pass/Advanced, Pass/Proficient, Fail/Basic, and Fail/Below Basic.

-The achievement levels for all science and history courses, as well as for End-of-Course (EOC) Reading, Algebra I and Geometry are: Pass/Advanced, Pass/Proficient, and Fail/Does Not Meet.
+The achievement levels for science tests, history tests, and End-of-Course (EOC) tests* are: Pass/Advanced, Pass/Proficient, and Fail/Does Not Meet.

 - Performance level descriptors for each grade and course test.